tushark88/travel-reopening/public/data/PH_visa_quarantine.md

-- Visa–free privileges of foreign nationals are temporarily suspended.
+- The issuance of entry visas for foreign nationals is currently suspended.
+Visa-free privileges are also suspended.
+Refer to the “Inbound Travel” section above for more information.
-- The issuance of entry visas for foreigners is suspended, and all previously–issued visas are cancelled, with [some exceptions](https://www.dfa.gov.ph/covid-19-advisories/26402-travel-advisory-inbound-travel-restrictions-by-the-philippine-government-on-foreign-travelers).
+- All arriving travelers are subject to quarantine procedures.

-For the most up–to–date news about COVID–19 restrictions, refer to the [Philippine News Agency news feed](https://www.pna.gov.ph/categories/anti-covid-19-pandemic) and the [Department of Foreign Affairs website](https://www.dfa.gov.ph/).
+For the most up–to–date news about international travel guidelines, refer to the [Department of Foreign Affairs of the Philippines](https://www.dfa.gov.ph/).